MCP HubMCP Hub

 Transports

-• Stdio - Full support for all features
+• Stdio - Full support for all features including bidirectional communication

-• HTTP - Stateless transport
+• HTTP - Stateless transport for simple request-response (no notifications support)

-• Gin - HTTP transport with Gin framework
+• Gin - HTTP transport with Gin framework integration (stateless, no notifications support)

 • Custom transport support

-• HTTPS with custom auth support - in progress
+• HTTPS with custom auth support (in progress)

 Client